You are hereLearn more about Model Railroad Hobbyist

 MEET THE MODEL RAILROAD HOBBYIST STAFF

-Joe Fugate is the founder and publisher of Model Railroad Hobbyist magazine.
+Joe Fugate is the founder, publisher, and editor of Model Railroad Hobbyist (MRH) magazine.
 Joe’s been a model railroader since the late 1960s and is a published model railroad author.
 Joe has a rich background in web software development, publishing, and video production – Model Railroad Hobbyist is just the latest of his hobby media projects.

 Joe's HO Siskiyou Line layout, a pioneering mushroom benchwork configuration, was first discussed in depth by Joe in the January and February 1997 issues of Model Railroader magazine.
 Joe's also helped popularize the use of auto tail light bulbs for short management on DCC layouts.

-Marty McGuirk is our Prototype Modeling editor and columnist.
+Marty McGuirk is a contributing editor to MRH.
 Marty got into model railroading in the late 1970s when he saw his first issue of Railroad Model Craftsman.
 Marty has worked in the hobby industry off and on, and is a well-published model railroad author.
 Marty has been an editor for Kalmbach on Classic Toy Trains and Model Railroader, and was the VP of Product Development for Intermountain Railway Company from 2001-2005.

 Marty's an avid Central Vermont fan, modeling the "Southern New England" – an HO scale proto-freelanced railroad set in the 1950s and based in part on the real Central Vermont Ry.